JoyMitra/apps-4-vet-med/bse-a4vm-userdoc/README.md

 </table>

 <h3 id="Cleanup">Clean Up</h3>
-From the home screen, you can delete old app data on your phone.

 The app saves the collected data on the phone until you delete it.
 So, to delete all data collected prior to 30 days, click on _Delete 30+ day old data_.
 This deletion is permanent and cannot be undone.
 You can also delete data corresponding to each group (from the groups page *TODO: is this true for both apps?*.
 It is recommended that you periodically delete old data to prevent the app from occupying the storage space on your phone.

 <h1 id="Groups">Groups</h1>